-The last two times I’ve travelled out to the Peak District to photograph some landscapes, I’ve not exactly come back with what I hoped to capture.
-On reflection, were these two shoots a failure?
-It depends on your perspective I suppose.
+The last two times travelling to the Peak District to photograph some landscapes, I’ve not exactly come back with what I hoped to capture.
+Upon reflection, were these two shoots a failure?
+In essence, it really depends on your perspective when it comes to a landscape photo trip, I suppose.

-Back in August I headed out to Edale to photograph the sunset from Kinder Scout, the highest of the mountains in the Peak District.
+Back in August, I headed out to Edale to photograph the sunset from Kinder Scout.
+Kinder Scout, in short, is the highest of the mountains in the Peak District.
 The plan was then to meet with some fellow photographers in Edale village.
 Shoot the lovely little church bathed in late afternoon sun then hike up to the peak of Kinder and wait.

-In these circumstances it’s very hard to keep your lens dry, or your camera still because the tripod is being buffeted by gale force winds, and to capture anything close to the correct exposure.
+In these circumstances, it’s very hard to keep your lens dry, or your camera still.
+That’s because the tripod faces buffeting by gale-force winds, making it harder to capture anything close to the correct exposure.
 But I persevered, took around 20 shots and as the light drew in (by this point it was evident the sun was not going to make an appearance) descended back down to Edale and the pub to dry off.

-Once home and once I’d dried my Canon 5Dmk2 out, I went though the images.
+Once home and once I’d dried my Canon 5Dmk2 out, I went through the images of my landscape photo trip.
 Ok, not bad I thought.
 Moody rather than spectacular sunset, but ok, let’s take a look.

 The first location we stopped at saw us surrounded by clouds.
 The brighter conditions meant I was able to take my camera out, but you can see by all the rain spots on my lens it wasn’t going to work.
 Shame though, it would have made a nice location for sunset too.